anttih/abt/README.md

 own APIs and conventions; and this is expected, but is often too much when all you want to do is run a few carefully crafted shell commands.

-So let's brake this down, what are the pieces we need for building a scala project?
+So let's break this down, what are the pieces we need for building a scala project?
 We need to be able to

 * specify dependencies and retrive them,